biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 E gene polymorphism
 ```

 Successful responses followed the instruction by providing the user with a method that mentioned things like DNA extraction, PCR in a series of steps.
-ChatGPT, CommandR, and Claude all created reasonable sounding responses that would help in genotyping APOE at times including details of reagent preparation.
+GPT, Command R, and Claude all created reasonable sounding responses that would help in genotyping APOE at times including details of reagent preparation.
 An extract of an exemplary response provided by Chat GPT-4o is provided below.

 ```
 Model gpt-4o Response: